Strapatsada

 Eggs are pretty synonymous with breakfast at our house.
 Boiled, poached, fried, scrambled - we love them all.
 But even more so, I love to serve up the Greek breakfast recipes I miss from home, and Strapatsada (or Kagianas) is certainly one of these.

 I remember this made with tomatoes picked fresh from a sunny garden, for a light and flavoursome summer breakfast served up under the hot Greek sun.
 In the UK we enjoy it all year round, but it really puts a smile on my face when skies are blue and the sun is out.
-Basically a Greek version of scrambled egg, with tomato, feta and oregano, this Strapatsada recipe could also work with a salad as a light lunch or dinner.
+Basically, a Greek version of scrambled egg, with tomato, feta and oregano, this Strapatsada recipe could also work with a salad as a light lunch or dinner.

 Ingredients